 When you stipulate your boundaries, your partner is choosing whether to continue the relationship.
 Eventually, your partner will change, or the relationship will fall away and end.
 This applies to all relationships, friends, colleagues and family members.

 Choose your philosophy in life.
 If you are respectful to others, then it should be reciprocated.
-Always give people the option of choosing to treat you with respect, or seeing you a lot less.
-You have the right to nurturing relationships that offer you support and fulfillment.
+Always give people the option of treating you with respect or having less time with you.
+You have the right to nurturing relationships that offer you support and fulfilment.